History of the Pale Moon project

 As 2022 rolled around and with the worst of the Corona pandemic behind us, following a controversial probe into the desires of the browser's end-user's wishes and priorities in late 2021, Pale Moon had a reboot.
 UXP was abandoned as a concept with lack of collaboration and increasing difficulty attracting people actually wanting to help maintain and support a very broad multi-use multi-target platform (the main reason, as it turned out, being the overbearing control of one bad faith actor, see below).
 UXP was released to the community to further use if desired for various forks and spin-offs, but no longer developed by the Pale Moon team.

 This reboot, however, turned out to be a total failure because of the bad faith of one of the project's main contributors, Matt A. Tobin (colloquially known as "Tobin") where the real reason behind this split off was to support the self-expressed notion of "making the project [his] own or utterly destroying it".
 In March of that year, things came to a head with how it came out that extrension compatibility was factually less in the new setup (not more, as Tobin asserted initially) and porting bugs had become tenfold more difficult, (i.e. having to do everything Tobin's way from that point forward) and ultimately, when it became clear the rest of the project was giving increasing resistance to his attempted "coup", ending in a successful hacking attempt by Tobin of the project's DNS structure, removing access to critical services (shutting down servers he operated for the project), taking down the entire project for a short time and effectively halting development for a while as damage control and recovery of critical services was done.
 This therefore played out exactly as the threat that had been made early in the year (which came to light several months later thanks to saved IRC logs of a space Tobin assumed was not monitored by anyone in the core of the project, but ultimately relayed to Moonchild and coming out in the wash).
+Several attempts have been made by Tobin to rewrite history in his updates and public posts and statements to somehow make him blameless for the bad faith actions and play down his malicious takedown efforts.
+As of July 2024 he has publicly stated he will (finally) stop trying to involve himself with UXP, Pale Moon or other independent Mozilla development.

 With the Goanna Runtime Environment (GRE) being effectively nothing but an obfuscation attempt that was executed without proper communication, testing (resulting in very difficult to pinpoint instability and functional issues) or adherence to the project's maintained vision and strategies to put the user first, it was dismissed and development returned to UXP after communicating intensively with the community core contributors about how to move forward.